-Are you looking into buying a table top BBQ grill so that you can enjoy Korean style BBQ at home?
+Are you looking into buying a table top BBQ grill plate so that you can enjoy Korean BBQ at home?
 Then read on!
 While it’s not exhaustive, the below points highlight a few basic things you should consider when choosing a Korean BBQ grill plate.

 I asked my mom who owned a Korean restaurant for nearly two decades for her advice because she had plenty of chances to buy BBQ grill plates for her restaurant.